 Through faults happen all the time and do not necessarily mean a failure is imminent.
 Potential generation of through-faults can vary greatly across short spans of any electrical grid, and factors such as circuit length, type (overhead, underground), condition of protective equipment, degrading infrastructure, and terrain are all factors that can affect the frequency of fault occurrences.

 Underground systems are designed to limit exposure to potential fault sources, however, when these underground faults do occur, they are usually persistent, causing a lock out of the protection system which requires a closer investigation before power can be restored.

 In overhead systems these faults tend to happen more frequently and are often transient in nature, resulting in the fault being cleared in a few milliseconds by the power protection system.
 Learn more in this article.

-The Impact of Through Faults on a Transformer
+The Effect of Through Faults on a Transformer

 The amount of energy flowing through the transformer during a through fault places a lot of stress on the core and coil assembly.
 It does not cause an immediate failure.
 Yet the frequency of these events can have an aggregated effect on the transformer’s mechanical structure which can result in a decrease of the transformer’s fault withstand capability and an increase in insulation aging rate.
 In other words, the more these faults occur, the less likely the transformer can handle them.

 Because the power-protection system operates effectively, there is not a lot of consideration given to the weakening of the transformer’s clamping system or core.
 It is hard to quantify the level of through faults a specific transformer can sustain and remain fit for service because there are so many variables to be considered when performing the assessment.